OpenTranslationBible/open-bible/en-GB/18.Job/md/job-05.md

 ## Job 5:9

-> Who does great and unsearchable things,
+> Who performs great and unfathomable deeds,
-> Wonders without number.
+> Wonders beyond counting.

 ## Job 5:10

-> He gives rain on the earth,
+> He provides rain on the earth,
-> And sends water on the fields,
+> And sends water upon the fields,

 ## Job 5:11